DjangoGirls/tutorial/en/extend_your_application/README.md

 `pk` is shortcut for `primary key`.
 This name is often used in Django projects.
 But you can name your variable as you like (remember: lowercase and `_` instead of whitespaces!).
 For example instead of `(?P<pk>\d+)` we could have variable `post_id`, so this bit would look like: `(?P<post_id>\d+)`.

 Ok, we've added a new URL pattern to `blog/urls.py`!
 Let's refresh the page: http://127.0.0.1:8000/ Boom!
-Yet another error!
-As expected!
+The server has stopped running again.
+Have a look at the console - as expected, there's yet another error!

 ![AttributeError](images/attribute_error2.png)